rahul-rn/FleetScheduler/README.md

 - Unit tests
   -  Added essential tests to ensure the quality of scheduling algorithms

-- Lint Warnings
-  - Fixed all lint warnings except locale-related warnings

 - Installations instructions
   - git clone git@github.com:rahul-rn/FleetScheduler
   - Open the project in Android Studio and press on Run

+- Note
+  - Fixed all lint warnings except locale-related warnings
+  - Newly added chargers or trucks are not added to scheduling algorithms